alanesq/esp32cam-demo/README.md

 See the test procedure at the end of the sketch for several demos of what you can do

-You can see an example Processing sketch for displaying the raw rgb data from this sketch<br>
+You can see an example Processing sketch for displaying the raw rgb data from this sketch
 here: https://github.com/alanesq/esp32cam-demo/blob/master/Misc/displayRGB.pde
 This would read in a file created from the Arduino command:   client.write(rgb, ARRAY_LENGTH);
 You can create such a file by setting the 'sendRGBfile' flag in settings and then accessing the /rgb page